Becoming You With Julie

 4. Boil your pasta until it’s just firm to the bite — it’ll cook to perfection in the oven.

 5. Busy day?
-Assemble your mac and cheese ahead and put it in the fridge.
+Assemble your mac and cheese ahead of time and put it in the fridge.
 When you’re ready, bake it to bubbly perfection.

 6. Serve with a zesty vegetable-filled salad or garlicky sautéed spinach for a plate full of color and nutrients.

-How long can I store the leftover vegan mac and cheese?
+How long can I store the leftover baked vegan mac and cheese?

 Keep it in an airtight container in the fridge for up to 3–4 days.
 Reheat gently.